TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 At this point the reader may think that such a decomposition involves a lot of work.
 However, it takes (roughly) the same number of operations as for finding an echelon form (see {numref}`Subsec:LinSystems:RowReduction`).
 In addition, this method has the advantage that once the decomposition of a matrix $A$ has been found, then it is faster to solve multiple systems involving the matrix $A$.
 And why is that?
 Well, if one thinks about it, once we have an $LU$ decomposition of $A$ then we just need to solve linear systems that involve trapezoidal/triangular matrices, which are "faster" to solve than solving $A\mathbf{x}=\mathbf{b}$.
 We will formalise this concept below.

+The $LU$ decomposition is a particular case of the more general algorithm that we find in {numref}`Sec:PLUDecomp`

-First, we will start with a particular case of an LU decomposition and then we will move to the more general setting.
-Let's see how to find an LU decomposition with a complete example for the case when one does not need to exchange rows (which is not always possible), and with a square matrix of coefficients.
+The idea behind an $LU$ decomposition is to find an echelon form of the matrix of coefficients without exchanging rows, while keeping track of those changes.
+Let's see how to find an $LU$ decomposition with a complete example using an square matrix of coefficients.
+Along the rest of this subsection, we will assume that we perform **no row scaling when preforming row operations**.

 ::::::{prf:example}
 We consider the matrix